uholeschak/ediabaslib/docs/GlobalSettings.md

   * _Screen bright_: The CPU keeps running and the display will stay bright.
 * _Data logging_ options:
   * _Store log data settings_: Store log data settings (not trace seetings) from the main menu and restore them at app restart.
+* _App start_ options:
+  * _No connection establishment to vehicle_: No automatic connection establishment to vehicle.
+  * _Auto connection establishment to vehicle_: If possible auto connect to vehicle.
+This is only possible if no dialog opens at startup.
+  * _Auto connection establishment to vehicle and close App (only if broadcast is active)_: If possible auto connect to vehicle.
+After the service has been started the App will be closed.
+  This option is only active if _Send data broadcasts_ has been selected and the service is active.
 * _App exit_ options:
   * _Double click required for app exit_: A double click on the back button is required to exit the app.
 * _Broadcast_ options: